 Staying at the Tambopata Research Center

 One of the things I’ve learned about traveling to remote places is that it is worth the time, effort and money to get there.
 A stay at the Tambopata Research Center is no exception to this rule and the lodge is one of the most remote lodges in South America.

-In addition to being remote, it is one of only two lodges that reside within the National Reserve itself.
-All other jungle lodges accessible from Puerto Maldonado along the Tambopata and Madre de Dios rivers are located in the buffer zone outside the reserve.
+In addition to being remote, it is one of only two lodges that reside within the Tambopata National Reserve itself.
+All other jungle lodges accessible from Puerto Maldonado along the Tambopata and Madre de Dios rivers are located in the buffer zone, outside of the reserve.

 Not to mention that the lodge resides closely to the largest known macaw clay lick in the world, Colpa Colorado.
 This access alone has earned the lodge cover features in National Geographic as the best place to see macaws in the world.
 Visits to Colpa Colorado are included during a stay.